-It may be the best thing we can ever call our mother: "Friend."
-But it comes in a mature stage, a stage that occurs after the strained years of childhood and adolescence, when both children and parents are learning how to grow up.
+It may be the best thing we can ever call our mother or our father: "Friend."
+It comes in a mature stage of life, a stage that occurs after the strained years of childhood and adolescence, when both children and parents are learning how to grow up.
 After that maturity, an amazing glow settles on mother and daughter, and on mother and son.
 It is the glow of friendship, a glow seasoned with time and love.